botcon02/Crowdfund-database/Trigger_Functionality/report.md

 Application Requirements
 ========================

-The database is required to provide certain functionalities as listed below./ Triggers, functions and procedures are implemented to fulfill the requirements, specifically constraints from Part 1 of the project.
+The database is required to provide certain functionalities as listed below.\
+Triggers, functions and procedures are implemented to fulfill the requirements, specifically constraints from Part 1 of the project.\
-The implementation of the triggers/functions are numbered accordingly in Proc.sql.
+The implementation of the triggers and functions are numbered accordingly in Proc.sql.

 **Terminology**
 - Successful Projects: Fundings exceed the funding goal and deadline has passed